Mixed

 Tie rods have an adjustment that keeps your tires in alignment.
 They also provide the link between your steering wheel and the front tires.
 You turn the wheel, the tire rod pushes the tires left and right.
 Worn tie rods can cause shaky front wheels, misaligned front tires, imprecise steering, excessively worn tires.

-READ ALSO: What is a denied application?
+READ ALSO: What is the headline of the article?

 What is a tie rod end on a steering rack?